euzu/m3u-filter/README.md

 You can specify the path for the file with the  `-a` cli argument.

+The configuration contains the server info for xtream accounts and user definitions.
+You can define multiple server with unique names, one should be named `default`.

+Iptv player can act differently and use the direct-source attribute or can compose the url based on the server info.
+You should set `xtream_skip_live_direct_source` and `xtream_skip_video_direct_source` to `true` to avoid this problem.

 `username` and `password`are mandatory for credentials. `username` is unique.
 The `token` is _optional_.
 If defined it should be unique.
 The `token`can be used instead of username+password
 `proxy` is _optional_.
 If defined it can be `reverse` or `redirect`.
 Default is `redirect`.
+`server` is _optional_.
+It should match one server definition, if not given the server with the name `default` is used or the first one.

 To access the api for:
 - `xtream` use url like `http://192.169.1.2/player_api.php?username={}&password={}`